-More specific requirements may apply depending on what you are selling.
-Here are some of the more common items that you are likely to come across:
+Specific requirements may apply depending on what you are selling.
+Here are just some of the more common items you are likely to come across:

-Furniture - under the Furniture and Furnishings (Fire) (Safety) Regulations 1988, used furniture must meet specified fire safety requirements.
-Furniture' includes beds, divans, sofa beds, children's furniture, cots, cushions, high chairs, mattresses and pillows.
-It also includes outdoor furniture that is
+■ Furniture - under the Furniture and Furnishings (Fire) (Safety) Regulations 1988, used furniture must meet specified fire safety requirements.
+'Furniture' includes beds, divans, sofa beds, children's furniture, cots, cushions, high chairs, mattresses and pillows.
+It also includes outdoor furniture that is suitable for indoor use (such as upholstered dining sets for use in conservatories and gardens).
+Furniture made before 1950 is exempt as are bedclothes including duvets, loose covers for mattresses, pillow cases; curtains, carpets and sleeping bags.